mariomeendezz/QML-for-multivariate-time-series-forecasting/README.md

 The goal of this project is to reproduce, analyze, and extend the main experimental ideas presented in the paper using Python-based quantum computing and machine learning tools.

+## Repository Structure

+The repository is organized as follows:

+- `src/`: experiment notebooks and shared utility code.
+- `models_states/`: saved model states that can be loaded instead of training from scratch.
+- `results/`: generated metrics and experiment outputs.
+- `show_metrics.py`: small helper script to inspect the saved metrics.

 ## Project Requirements